All Episodes

 Houston led the way.

-So you went the next day, your house was fine, you weren't flooded out, and then you go to your church and you went out and started helping a bunch of other people.
+And then you go to your church and you went out and started helping a bunch of other people.

 That's awesome.

-Everything was flooded out, but it kind of goes down pretty fast in that area where he's at, not too far from the office.
+But it kind of goes down pretty fast in that area where he's at, not too far from the office.

-And we was able to get around because we was out and about the day after me and my boss, and we went down, man, and we everybody ought to see the line of people coming to bringing stuff at the church.
+And we was able to get around because we was out and about the day after me and my boss.

 It was amazing.

-Oh man, the boats came out.
+Oh, man, the boats came out.

-You see votes everywhere.
+You've seen votes everywhere.

-We thick and tired of it.
+We sick and tired of it.

-We don't want to hear no more about the racist bull crap that these people bring out.
+We don't want to hear no more about the racist bullcrap that these people bring out.

-And it's it's going good big time, Sean.
+And it's going good big time, Sean.

 Well, listen, you know what?